Hmong customs and culture: Marriage

-During the bride's time with the groom's family, she will wear their clan's traditional clothes.
-She will switch back to the clothes of her birth clan while visiting her family on the second day of the wedding.
-After the wedding is over, her parents will give her farewell presents and new sets of clothes.
-Before the couple departs, the bride's family provides the groom with drinks until he feels he can't drink anymore, though he will often share with any brothers he has.
-At this point the bride's older brother or uncle will often offer the groom one more drink and ask him to promise to treat the bride well, never hit her, etc. Finishing the drink is seen as proof that the groom will keep his promise.
-Upon arriving back at the groom's house, another party is held to thank the negotiator(s), the groomsman, and the bride's maid (tiam mej koob).
+On the first day of the wedding, the bride will wear the groom's clan's traditional clothes.
+On the second day of the wedding, she will switch back to the clothes of her birth clan.
+After the wedding, her parents will give her farewell presents and new sets of clothes.
+Before the couple departs, the bride's family provides the groom with drinks until he feels he can drink no more, though he will often share them with his brothers.
+At this point, the bride's older brother or uncle will often offer the groom one more drink and ask him to promise to treat the bride well, never hit her, etc. Finishing the drink is seen as proof that the groom will keep his promise.
+Upon arriving back at the groom's house, another party is held to thank the negotiator(s), the groomsmen, and the bridesmaids.